damnGajula/Calculator/README.md

 ## Changes Made

+### Cause of Api calling twice

+As part of React Strict Mode, certain lifecycle functions will be ran twice, such as functions passed to useState, useMemo, or useReducer, or the whole body of a functional component, which might include your useEffect hook.
+This is done by intentionally double-invoking the following functions:

+`Class component constructor, render, and shouldComponentUpdate methods Class component static getDerivedStateFromProps method Function component bodies State updater functions (the first argument to setState) Functions passed to useState, useMemo, or useReducer`

 ### Introducing Loading State

 A loading state flag (`loading`) was introduced using the `useState` hook to indicate when an API call is in progress.